flowr-analysis/vscode-flowr/README.md

 You can then open the [example folder](https://github.com/flowr-analysis/vscode-flowr/tree/main/example) contained in this repository to try out the extension for yourself.

 To build the extension into a `vsix` file, see [this documentation article](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).

+This will also work for Positron, as the extension is the same for both Visual Studio Code and Positron.

 ### Git Hooks